hkalic/ZSR-Vocarstvo/README.md

 PS:
 - this is old project made with Delphi
 - it won't work without BDE installed
-- don't ask for VLCs
+- don't ask for VCLs